 - Comminuted fracture — This type of break involves the bone breaking into three or more pieces.

 Nearly all broken bones must be set for proper healing to occur.
 This may involve having a cast put on, placing the affected area in traction to help reset the bones or having surgery to have screws, pins or stabilizing plates.
 Treatment may be more complicated if other soft tissues, such as veins and tendons are ripped or torn in the accident.

-Protect Your Right To Recover For Your Injuries
+Protect Your Right To Recover For Your Broken Bone Injuries

 Remember it is essential that you act swiftly after you have been injured to preserve evidence, gather essential witnesses, and make sure your rights are protected.
-Call the experienced Minnesota broken bone injury lawyers and attorneys at the Sieben Polk P.A. for a free consultation at 651-304-6708 or toll free at 800-620-1829.
+Call the experienced Minnesota broken bone injury lawyers and attorneys at the Sieben Polk P.A. for a free consultation at 651-377-4740.